abidh8820/Competitive-Programming/README.md

 ## CP-Resources
 This is a collection of problems that I've collected from places for practice.
-I might other resources later.
+I might add other resources later.